 Here is an iOS system recovery software for PC and Mac systems called Tenorshare ReiBoot.
 It repairs many iPhone problems and works on iPhone screens that won’t turn on.
 With ReiBoot, you connect your iPhone to your computer and use the software to fix any iPhone software issue.
 Learn more from this Tenorshare ReiBoot review.
-And now we will go through a detailed guide on how to use ReiBoot to repair an iPhone that won’t turn on.
+We will now go through a detailed guide on how to use ReiBoot to repair an iPhone that won’t turn on.

-- Unlike most other iOS repair tools, Tenorshare ReiBoot does not delete the data saved on your iPhone in the course of the repair.
+- Unlike most other iOS repair tools, Tenorshare ReiBoot does not delete the data saved on your iPhone in the repair.

 - After fixing your current issue, you can also use this same ReiBoot to repair more than 50 other iOS problems if the need arises.

-How to use ReiBoot to fix iPhone won’t turn on problem:
+How to use ReiBoot to fix iPhone won’t turn on:

 Step 1.
 Download the software